Reed-CompBio/protein-weaver/docs/docs/contributing-guide.md

   (charles)-[:FOLLOW {weight: 1}]->(doug)
 ```

+Before moving on remove all of the newly created nodes with the following command:

+`MATCH (n) DETACH DELETE n;`

 ### Adding Z.Fish Data

 1. Once in the Neo4j Browser, create constraints before data import.
 We use NCBI as the source of the unique taxon identifiers.